-Eye-Hand coordination: Threading beads onto a string involves bilateral coordination of the child’s hands, and requires their eyes and hands to work together.
+Threading beads onto a string involves bilateral coordination of the child’s hands and requires their eyes and hands to work together.

-How can I create and maintain this beading pattern?
+How to create and maintain the beading pattern?

 Encouraging children to think through these functional maths problems is a motivating way to improve academic skills in this area.